Newport Railway, Scotland: The Newport Railway

-Accordingly, the Newport Railway obtained its authorising act of Parliament, the Newport (Fife) Railway Act 1866 (29 & 30 Vict. c. cccxxix), on 6 August 1866, with share capital of £96,000.
+Accordingly, the Newport Railway obtained its authorising act of Parliament, the Newport Railway Act 1866 (29 & 30 Vict. c. cccxxix), on 6 August 1866, with share capital of £96,000.
 However the act only authorised the share capital, and at a subscription meeting on 5 November 1866 to permit the public to subscribe, no-one turned up: there was not enough ready money locally to pay for a railway.

 There was much worse to come; the North British Railway was in serious financial difficulty, and was being called upon to repay substantial secured loans; at the same time shareholder agitation that the NBR had been over-reaching itself financially took hold.
 The directors of the NBR had to bow to the pressure, and the parliamentary bill for the planned Tay Bridge was withdrawn.
 With it, for the time being, went the plans of the Newport Railway.
 They did not want to lose their railway altogether, so they cut it back to the 1856 scheme:

 "The promoters of the Newport Railway have, in consequence of the abandonment of the Tay Bridge, found it necessary to abandon part of their scheme, and a Bill is to be brought forward authorising them to make the terminus of the line at Craighead, which would be convenient for East, but scarcely so for West, Newport."